-Many teen drug rehab programs will allow time for your child to do several things:
+Many drug rehab programs will allow time for you to do several things:

-- Meditation – Certain meditation modalities help calm nerves and strengthen a teenager’s intent before engaging in a treatment program — by understanding the gravity of their disease and the freedom recovery would bring
+- Meditation – Certain meditation modalities help calm nerves and strengthen intent before engaging in a treatment program — by understanding the gravity of their disease and the freedom recovery would bring

-- Reflection – Over the course of their rehab, teens are encouraged to reflect and take inventory of the things they’ve learned, milestones they’ve reached and habits they’ve broken
+- Reflection – Over the course of their rehab, participants are encouraged to reflect and take inventory of the things they’ve learned, milestones they’ve reached and habits they’ve broken

 Addressing the Root of Addiction